hperrin/svelte-material-ui/card/README.md

 All standard UI events are forwarded.

+### Content

-### Content: A fragment used as a content area within a card.
+A fragment used as a content area within a card.
 Equivalent to the `ClassAdder` with `Div` common component.

 Note that you can supply your own component to a `ClassAdder` based component.
 You can use this to create things like list cards.

+### PrimaryAction

-### PrimaryAction: An interactive portion of the card.
+An interactive portion of the card.
 Meant to be the primary way to interact with the card.

 #### Options / Defaults